vagrant-landrush/landrush/README.md

 <a name="linux"></a>
 #### Linux

-Though it's not automatically set up by Landrush, similar behavior can be achieved on Linux hosts with `dnsmasq`.
-You can integrate Landrush with `dnsmasq` on Ubuntu like so (tested on Ubuntu 13.10):
+Landrush tries to achieve the same behavior on Linux hosts using `dnsmasq`.
+For some Linux distributions this happens automatically (you might have to provide your _sudo_ password).
+If Landrush does not know how to install and start `dnsmasq` on your favorite Linux distribution, you can adjust the following example from Ubuntu:

     sudo apt-get install -y resolvconf dnsmasq
     sudo sh -c 'echo "server=/vagrant.test/127.0.0.1#10053" > /etc/dnsmasq.d/vagrant-landrush'